 "Sun tan lotions may, given time, start to separate and become less effective, so it's always worth noting down on the bottle when it was first opened."

-It also recommends storing your sun lotion in a cool, dark place, and avoiding leaving it in direct sunlight when it's in use.
+They also recommend storing your sun lotion in a cool, dark place, and avoiding leaving it in direct sunlight when it's in use.
 For the latest roundup of deals, plus reviews and safety tips, see the Sun Cream Deals page.

 The internet's great for flights or DIY city breaks.
-But if you're going away specifically for seven, 10 or 14 days to a traditional holiday destination, then package holidays often come up trumps.
+But if you're going away specifically for seven, 10 or 14 days to a traditional holiday destination, then good old-fashioned package holidays can often come up trumps.

 A package holiday is an all-in-one, where the tour operator provides flights, connections and accommodation for one price.
 They're best suited for standard breaks of standard length.
 So if it's a traditional holiday destination like Florida or Crete, it's worth checking to see if you can get a package for less than the DIY route.